 Here is the schedule for the Quilt Along:

 The Quilt Along will be spread out through 6 blog posts.
 Each week we will post an instructional video along with tips and recommendations for creating the quilt blocks featured that week.
+Click the link to go to that specific post.

 All of the Details for the Quilt Along can be found in this post!
 Just Click here to find out how to join!!